Get all the latest data for Santiago de los Caballeros

 Do banks lend to foreigners for homes in Santiago de los Caballeros in 2026?

-As of early 2026, yes, Dominican banks do lend to foreigners for homes in Santiago de los Caballeros, and at least one major bank (Banreservas) openly markets mortgages to non-resident buyers living abroad.
+As of 2026, some Dominican banks do lend to foreigners for homes in Santiago de los Caballeros, but approval is case-by-case and documentation is heavier than for a local salaried borrower.

 You can also read our latest update about mortgage and interest rates in The Dominican Republic.